krzemienski/awesome-from-stars/README.md

 * [intuit/AnimationEngine](https://github.com/intuit/AnimationEngine): Easily build advanced custom animations on iOS.
 * [bloc97/Anime4K](https://github.com/bloc97/Anime4K): A High-Quality Real Time Upscaler for Anime Video
 * [yzhao062/anomaly-detection-resources](https://github.com/yzhao062/anomaly-detection-resources): Anomaly detection related books, papers, videos, and toolboxes
-* [qishibo/AnotherRedisDesktopManager](https://github.com/qishibo/AnotherRedisDesktopManager): 🚀🚀🚀A faster, better and more stable redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
-What's more, it won't crash when loading massive keys.
+* [qishibo/AnotherRedisDesktopManager](https://github.com/qishibo/AnotherRedisDesktopManager): 🚀🚀🚀A faster, better and more stable Redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
 * [ansible/ansible](https://github.com/ansible/ansible): Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 * [eRadical/ansible-my-fedora-workstation](https://github.com/eRadical/ansible-my-fedora-workstation): Configure my Fedora Workstation
 * [davestephens/ansible-nas](https://github.com/davestephens/ansible-nas): Build a full-featured home server or NAS replacement with an Ubuntu box and this playbook.